Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Abstract

 \section{Abstract}

 The Capacitated Vehicle Routing Problem (CVRP) is one of the most extensively studied problems in combinatorial optimization.
-According to the property of the demand of customers, we distinguish three variants of CVRP: unit-demand, splittable and unsplittable.
-We consider $k$-CVRP in general metrics and general graphs, where $k$ is the capacity of the vehicle and all the three versions are APX-hard for each fixed $k\geq 3$.
-In this paper, we give a $(5/2-\Theta(\sqrt{1/k}))$-approximation algorithm for splittable and unit-demand $k$-CVRP and a $(5/2+\ln2-\Theta(\sqrt{1/k}))$-approximation algorithm for unsplittable $k$-CVRP.
-Our approximation ratio is better than all previous results for $k$ smaller than a sufficiently large value, say $k\leq 1.7\times 10^7$.
-For small $k$, we also design independent elegant algorithms with further improvements.
-For the splittable and unit-demand cases, we improve the ratio from $1.792$ to $1.500$ for $k=3$, and from $1.750$ to $1.500$ for $k=4$ too.
-For the unsplittable case, we improve the ratio from $1.792$ to $1.500$ for $k=3$, from $2.051$ to $1.750$ for $k=4$, and from $2.249$ to $2.157$ for $k=5$.
-The approximation ratio for $k=3$ also surprisingly achieve the same ratio for the splittable case.
-Note that for small $k$ such as $3$, $4$ and $5$, some previous results have also been kept for decades.
-Our techniques, such as the EX-ITP method -- an extension of the classic ITP method, has potential to improve algorithms for more routing problems.
+Based on customer demand, we distinguish three variants of CVRP: unit-demand, splittable, and unsplittable.
+In this paper, we consider $k$-CVRP in general metrics and on general graphs, where $k$ is the vehicle capacity.
+All three versions are APX-hard for any fixed $k\geq3$.
+Assume that the approximation ratio of metric TSP is $\frac{3}{2}$.
+We present a $(\frac{5}{2}-\Theta(\frac{1}{\sqrt{k}}))$-approximation algorithm for the splittable and unit-demand cases, and a $(\frac{5}{2}+\ln2-\Theta(\frac{1}{\sqrt{k}}))$-approximation algorithm for the unsplittable case.
+Our approximation ratio is better than the previous results when $k$ is less than a sufficiently large value, approximately $1.7\times10^7$.

+For small values of $k$, we design independent and elegant algorithms with further improvements.
+For the splittable and unit-demand cases, we improve the approximation ratio from $1.792$ to $1.500$ for $k=3$, and from $1.750$ to $1.500$ for $k=4$.
+For the unsplittable case, we improve the approximation ratio from $1.792$ to $1.500$ for $k=3$, from $2.051$ to $1.750$ for $k=4$, and from $2.249$ to $2.157$ for $k=5$.
+The approximation ratio for $k=3$ surprisingly achieves the same value as in the splittable case.
+Our techniques, such as EX-ITP -- an extension of the classic ITP method, have the potential to improve algorithms for other routing problems as well.